Mishra Dhatu Nigam: Biomedical implants

-Nickel–Titanium Shape Memory Alloys (NiTi-SMAs)
+Nickel–titanium shape memory alloys (NiTi-SMAs)

-Under the Make in India initiative, MIDHANI has signed a Transfer of Technology (ToT) Agreement with National Aerospace Laboratories (CSIR-NAL), a Bangalore-based premier R&D Laboratory, for the processing of Nickel –Titanium Shape Memory Alloys (NiTi-SMAs) for Engineering and Bio-medical Applications.
-The Shape Memory Technology is a result of decade of R&D work carried out at CSIR-NAL.
-MIDHANI has already ventured into development and manufacturing of Titanium Implants using the spin off technologies for defence applications, and is now tapping into the huge emerging potential of Nickel – Titanium (NiTi) shape memory alloys in Bio-Medical Sector (medical devices), especially the stent market for which the company will manufacture shape memory alloys and market the products for the first time in India.
+Under the Make in India initiative, MIDHANI has signed a transfer of technology (ToT) agreement with the National Aerospace Laboratories (CSIR-NAL), a Bangalore-based premier R&D Laboratory, for the processing of nickel–titanium shape memory alloys (NiTi-SMAs) for engineering and bio-medical applications.
+The shape memory technology is a result of a decade of R&D work carried out at CSIR-NAL.
+MIDHANI has already ventured into development and manufacturing of titanium implants using the spin off technologies for defence applications, and is now tapping into the huge emerging potential of nickel – titanium (NiTi) shape memory alloys in Bio-Medical Sector (medical devices), especially the stent market for which the company will manufacture shape memory alloys and market the products for the first time in India.

 The total market for NiTi SMA Products in India is estimated to be Rs.
 1500 – Rs.
-2500 crore which is 3 – 5% of the global consumption.
-MIDHANI plans to manufacture NiTi Shape Memory Alloys in wires, strips, rods, springs and plates form.
-Presently NiTi shape memory alloys are not available commercially in the country, and the total requirements are met by import.
+2500 crore, which is 3 – 5% of the global consumption.
+MIDHANI plans to manufacture NiTi shape memory alloys in wires, strips, rods, springs, and plates form.
+Presently, NiTi shape memory alloys are not available commercially in the country, and the total requirements are met by imports.

-By signing this Transfer of Shape Memory Alloy processing Technology and the technological support that would be available from CSIR-NAL during the start-of-art vacuum melting and alloy processing, MIDHANI will enter into the realm of commercial production of ‘smart’ material and will join the band of select few shape memory alloy manufacturers in the world.
+By signing this transfer of shape memory alloy processing technology and the technological support that would be available from CSIR-NAL during the start-of-art vacuum melting and alloy processing, MIDHANI will enter into the realm of commercial production of ‘smart’ material and will join the band of select few shape memory alloy manufacturers in the world.